MN-21/Curvature-Orientation-MLP/README.md

 Both pipelines are trained from scratch on **EMNIST** splits with a five-layer multilayer perceptron (MLP).
 The project accompanies the paper:

-> Meetra Nouri, “Edge-Aware Deep Neural Networks for Hand-Written Character Recognition via Explicit Sobel and Curvature–Orientation Encodings,” 2025.
+> Azam Nouri, “Edge-Aware Deep Neural Networks for Hand-Written Character Recognition via Explicit Sobel and Curvature–Orientation Encodings,” 2025.

 ---

 ## Repository layout
+handwriting-dnn-features/
-├── Sobel_Gradient_pipeline.ipynb # full notebook for Sobel MLP
+├── Sobel_Gradient_pipeline.ipynb          # notebook: Sobel-based MLP
-├── Curvature_Orientation_pipeline.ipynb # full notebook for curvature MLP
+├── Curvature_Orientation_pipeline.ipynb   # notebook: curvature + orientation MLP
-├── CNN_EMNIST.ipynb # (optional) CNN baseline, not used in paper ├── requirements.txt
+├── CNN_EMNIST.ipynb                       # (optional) CNN baseline notebook
+├── requirements.txt                       # Python dependencies
-└── LICENSE (Apache-2.0)
+└── LICENSE                                # Apache-2.0 license

 *The CNN notebook is kept only as an optional reference; the paper’s experiments do **not** rely on CNN results.*